 Espacenet Identifies patents from many countries, some with page images.

 English machine translations of Japanese patents.
 Search using links under "Patent & Utility Model".

-Users are encouraged to sign up for individual accounts to access certain advanced functionality.
+(Users are also encouraged to sign up for individual accounts to access certain advanced functionality.)

 "Hot Topics" data/stats: